Meeds-io/meeds/src/main/resources/readme.txt

-Thank you for downloading eXo Platform ${project.version}.
+Thank you for downloading eXo Platform ${org.exoplatform.platform.version}.

 Follow the installation procedure and start eXo Platform 3.5 now!